 “Strike while the iron is hot,” I fired back.

 Jay chuckled.
 “That will not apply here because his iron is hot–not yours.
-You go over there now and you’ll get your ass kicked again.”
+You just disproved that theory and got your ass kicked.”

 “I’ll have to think of something then.”